hpehl/frdemo-mapbox/README.md

 # MapBox API Mock

-Quarkus based service to mock the [MapBox Directions API v5](https://www.mapbox.com/) used by the [First Responder Demo](https://github.com/wildfly-extras/first-responder-demo).
+Service to mock the [MapBox Directions API v5](https://www.mapbox.com/) used by the [First Responder Demo](https://github.com/wildfly-extras/first-responder-demo).

 The service mocks the MapBox REST endpoint `/directions/v5/` using the profile `mapbox/driving`.
 It returns one of 10 payload samples: